-If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try this Java-based ETL—with only light documentation.
-Even more ETLs are in progress on GitHub, so check back later to see what’s new.
+If you’re curious to see what some other open source ETLs can do, and you’re comfortable with figuring things out on your own, you might try this Java-based ETL tool—with only light documentation.
+Even more ETL tools are in progress on GitHub, so check back later to see what’s new.

-GETL’s documentation is limited, but if you’re OK with that, it might be a good ETL to try.
+GETL’s documentation is limited, but if you’re OK with that, it might be a good tool to try.

 Best Paid Java ETLs

-Panoply is a great all-in-one data platform that covers data warehouse automation and ETL for over 100 data sources .
-Examples are Amazon S3, Google Analytics and MySQL.
+Panoply is a great all-in-one data platform that covers data warehouse automation and ETL for a ton of data sources like Amazon S3, Google Analytics and MySQL.
 It’s the only cloud service that combines an ETL with a data warehouse.
 Panoply builds and manages cloud data warehouses for you.
 It saves time and effort because you don’t have to wait for transformations to complete before you load your data.
 And you won’t need to set up a separate destination to store the data you pull with Panoply’s ETL.

-Although Cascading is a free tool, it only works as an ETL with Driven.
+Although Cascading is a free tool, it only works for ETL with Driven.
 Xplenty acquired Driven, and it’s now a subscription-based resource.
 So, we grouped this ETL tool in the paid section of the blog.

 Cascading in an open source API created for Java developers and engineers.
 With Cascading, you can build complex apps and perform high-level data operations that require coding in Java.
 It uses pipelines and filters to stream and transform data from its source to the data warehouse.
 You can add custom functions by using Cascading’s Java APIs.